 English professors Dr. Geordie Miller, Dr. Deborah Wills, and Dr. Amanda Jernigan, each established creative writers in their own right, were always there to help when I was looking for writing advice.
 And I found that a lot of the general English courses that I took lent themselves particularly well to discussions about what it means to be a writer during this time, such as "Aspects of Postmodernism" and "Literature and the Natural World."
 There were also several readings and workshops hosted by 7 Mondays, a student-run literary journal for which I was an editor in my final year.
 The English department engaged student writers by inviting them to submit their work for awards, such as the Graham Atlantic Writing Prize and the Hazel Steeves Prize in Creative Writing.

-EM: I actually have a copy of Dr. Jernigan's Years, Months, and Days in my shelf at home.
+JK: I actually have a copy of Dr. Jernigan's Years, Months, and Days in my shelf at home.
 I picked it up at the NB Book Awards back in May where she gave a guest lecture, though I'm afraid to say a lot of it was above me.
 I would have loved to be in one of her classes.